top of page

 Category Game (for Any Articulation Sound)

-Scattergories was one of my favorite games as an adolescent, but many of my students have never played it!
+As an adolescent, Scattergories was one of my favorite games, but many of my students have never played it!
 When given a list of categories, the student has a few minutes to think of as many words that fit in those categories and contain their target sound as they can.

 Articulation and categories game for older students being played on a laptop in teletherapy